 trade show.
 Two words.

 transfer, transferable, transferred, transferring .
 Commonly misspelled.
 Transferrable is OK.

 transit .
-Lowercase when referring to Metro's transit functions: Six transit operators attended the meeting.
-Metro's transit services won praise from the national organization.
-Uppercase when referring to Metro's transit organization: Metro Transit begins new crosstown service this Saturday.
-Or say the Transit Division.
-Transit (capitalized) may be used on second reference to the division: Most affected was Transit.
+Lowercase when referring to Metro’s transit functions: Six transit operators attended the meeting.
+Metro’s transit services won praise from the national organization.
+Capitalize only when used as part of King County Metro Transit, a name that should only be used in certain cases.
 See Metro; police, police department.
-Also see terminology of the King County Department of Transportation and King County Metro Graphic Standards (internal links).

 transit center .
 Capitalize the full name of transit centers: the Bellevue Transit Center.
 Lowercase transit center when the term stands alone: The transit center is near Northgate Shopping Center.
 For limited space in maps and charts, abbreviate center as ctr.

 translation.
 For King County documents, converting written communications from one language (source language) to another (target language) while preserving the intent and essential meaning of the original text.
 See interpretation, limited English proficiency, Translation resources..

 transmission .
 When referring to vehicle transmissions, use manual transmission instead of standard transmission, or specify a four-speed or a five-speed or a stick shift.
 An automatic transmission is now often standard equipment on many vehicles.